How to Get Rid of Squash Bugs

 How to kill squash bugs

-Another method for hand picking is pick and smash, this is a little much for me.
+Another method to kill squash bugs with handpicking is pick and smash, this is a little much for me.
 You can also hand pick them and throw them in a bucket of soapy water and they will die immediately.

 Many people have said if you rotate your crops, they will go away.
 I rotate every year, but in the case of the squash bug, I really think you would have to rotate to China to outrun the suckers.

 Some people have suggested planting a large variety of squash and the squash bugs will eat one kind and leave the others alone.
 I have planted 10-20 types of squash yearly and they eat it all, they eat summer squashes first, then winter, then onto the cucumbers, then the melons and finally whatever else is left in the garden.

 This year I decided to do an experiment and test the numbers.
 We planted 15 kinds of squash all over the garden in different places than we planted squash last year.